elastest/elastest.io-docs/docs/jenkins/pipeline.md

 <h4 class="holder-subtitle link-top">WebBrowser Example</h4>

-Bellow, you will find an example of pipeline where using the ElasTest plugin and implements severals configurations, a [Sut](/testing/sut) is started and a test battery is executed on it.
+Bellow, you will find an example of pipeline where using the ElasTest plugin and implements severals configurations, a [Sut](/testing/sut) is started and a test battery is executed using it, making use of WebBrowsers.
 To configure this option, ElasTest provides the connection info using [environment variables](/testing/environment-variables).
-This example is included in the Jenkins instance provided by ElasTest.
-If you use your own Jenkins, you will have to configure it manually in the following way:

-<h5 class="small-subtitle">JUnit5 Multi Browser Test</h5>
+Here we will run our [JUnit5 Multi Browser Test](https://github.com/elastest/demo-projects/tree/master/webapp/junit5-web-multiple-browsers-test) provided by default in ElasTest, which makes use of a Spring Boot Application as a SuT that has two input fields (title and body) and a button to add them as a table row.
+Also has three test that are responsible for add rows to that Sut and verify that the added row has the expected content.

-This pipeline configures the ElasTes plugin, starts the SUT and clones the repository with the test to execute it.
+This test has been developed in Java using [JUnit5](https://junit.org/junit5/):

 ```
 node{